SpaceGiraffe-io/reqhub-docs/docs/recipes/functionality-by-plan.md

 #### Rate-limiting users

 Since you have access to a unique client ID, you could perform user-specific operations like rate limiting.
+The following example limits a user to 1 million requests in the last 30 seconds:

 ```js
 // pseudocode